JimDesu/basis-lang/spec.md

 ```
 Gamma |- each capture entry resolves in Gamma at READ or UPDATE mode
 Gamma |- body : mark ; F   under (Gamma-captures-extended)
-slot-resident; references-D iff any & capture resolves to D's slots (S8.4)
+slot-resident; frame-referencing iff any & capture resolves to a slot of the defining command's frame (S8.4)
 -------------------------------------------------------------------
 Gamma |- mark<params / captures>{body} : mark<param-types>
 ```